 A registered hospice nurse in the United States makes an average of $30 – $40 in an hour.
 Besides their salary, hospice workers often receive a host of benefits.
 These range from dental and medical insurance to paid leaves, depending on where they work.

-A hospice nurse’s salary ranges roughly between $60,000 to $80,000 a year.
+As of August 2022, a hospice nurse’s average salary is around $81,298 per year.
 The salary depends on the experience they have, where they work, and their qualifications.
 A hospice nurse gets the chance to look after their patients and look after their families too.
 It’s considered a very rewarding career.

 What Are the Qualities of a Good Hospice Nurse?